- What are Myeloproliferative Neoplasms (MPNs)?

 If you have symptoms, you may be referred to a doctor who specializes in blood cancers for further testing of the blood and bone marrow, including:

 - Complete blood count: a blood test that measures the white blood cells, red blood cells, and platelets in the blood

-- Ultrasound: uses high-frequency sound waves to look at organs and structures inside the body
+- Ultrasound: uses high-frequency sound waves to look at organs and structures inside the body (including the spleen)

 - MRI: a scan that uses magnets and radio frequency waves to produce images of the inside of the body